rtyler/brokenco.de/_posts/2010-08-28-unclog-the-tubes-blocking-detection-in-eventlet.markdown

 layout: post
 title: Unclog the tubes; blocking detection in Eventlet
 tags:
-- Software Development
+- software development
-- Python
+- python
 created: 1283033527
 ---
 Colleagues of mine are all very familiar with my admiration of [Eventlet](http://eventlet.net), a